anazalu/order-flow/README.md

 # OrderFlow

+## Overview

 This is a web project with Linux, MySQL and Python Django on backend.
 The server exposes a REST API that is consumed by web frontend (React).
 The project's source code is stored in a GitHub repository.

+## Roles

 The project needs 1 backend developer (Python/Django), 1 frontend developer (JavaScript/React), 1 test engineer with test automation skills (Python/pytest/Selenium).

+## Tasks

 Development (backend):
-- set up MySQL in the test environment
+- ~~Set up a GitHub repo.~~
-- create a database with 2-3 tables (like, CUSTOMERS, PRODUCTS, ORDERS)
+- Set up MySQL.
+Create a Docker image based on a MySQL image.
+The new image should run an SQL script that creates a database with 2-3 tables (CUSTOMERS, PRODUCTS, ORDERS).
-- set up Python Django in the test environment (see the instruction below)
+- Set up Python Django (see the instruction below).
-- connect to the database
-- write some backend code that handles GET and POST requests
+- Write some backend code that connects to the database and handles GET and POST requests:
+    - List products.
+    - Place an order.

 Development (frontend):
-- the frontend consumes the REST API and renders a basic web interface
+- The frontend consumes the REST API and renders a basic web interface.
-- available actions: list products, place an order

 Testing:
-- backend, manual
+- Backend, manual.
-- backend, automated (pytest)
+- Backend, automated (pytest).
-- API, manual (Postman)
+- API, manual (Postman).
-- API, automated (?)
+- API, automated (?).
-- web, manual
+- Web, manual.
-- web, automated (Selenium)
+- Web, automated (Selenium).

 The project needs further refinement to create stories and start development.

+## Architecture

+The backend is implemented as two servers, database and application, that run as two Docker containers (may use Docker Compose).

-ChatGPT: How to write a REST API in Python Django?
+## ChatGPT: How to write a REST API in Python Django?

 To write a REST API in Python using the Django framework, you can follow these steps: